markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step08.md

 Status is pass
 ```

-You will notice this scan used the `default` 'policyId'.
+You will notice this scan used the `policyId: default`.

+<<I'M NOT SEEING THIS IN THE UI.
+IS IT SUPPOSED TO GET POSTED BACK?

 Now let's view a failing scan.
 For this we will use the container `learnsysdig/dummy-vuln-app` we seen earlier.